 Wood R, Botting B and Dunnell K, 1997, Trends in conceptions before and after the 1995 pill scare, Population Trends 89, pp 5–12.

 Conception rates are based on the latest mid-year population estimates for the reference year at the time of publication.
-Conception rates for England, Wales and England and Wales, 2002 to 2010 have been calculated using population estimates revised to take account of the 2011 Census.
+Subnational conception rates for 2002 to 2010 have been calculated using population estimates revised to take account of the 2011 Census.
 Rates may therefore differ from those previously published.
-Revisions to subnational population estimates for 2002 to 2010 are due to be published in March/April 2013.
-Revisions to subnational conception rates for 2002 to 2010 will therefore take place in future releases.
+National rates were revised in the 2011 conceptions release.

 In 1999, an amendment was made to the method for estimating the age at conception where the conception occurred in the same calendar month as the woman’s birthday.
 The new algorithm took account of the day of the mother’s birth and the estimated day of conception rather than just using year and month.
 The first data year to use this new algorithm was 1997.
 The amendment had a relatively small impact on the under 18 conception rate.
 The change was estimated to result in around a 2.6% decrease in the under 18 conception rate between 1987 and 1991.
 The impact on 1992 to 1997 was much smaller (around 0.6% decrease).